Lionsberg/lionsberg-wiki/Day 3 - Your Story - Your Unique Voice in the Symphony of Stories.md

 ## Activity for Today

+Today we are going to begin the ongoing spiritual, intellectual, and moral effort required to surface, examine, and transform the Story that is shaping our lives and our world.
+The pathway below should be started today and progressed through over the coming weeks.

 1. **Understanding Your Story**: Reflect on your personal narrative.
 What experiences, aspirations, and dreams have shaped your story?
 How has your story evolved over time?